-Syria country profile - BBC News
+Syria country profile

 President: Bashar al-Assad

-In power since succeeding his father in 2000, Bashar al-Assad is fighting for control of his country after protests against his rule turned into a full-scale war.
+In power since succeeding his father in 2000, Bashar al-Assad has fought for control of his country after protests turned into civil war.

-He inherited a tightly controlled and repressive political structure from long-time dictator Hafez al-Assad, with an inner circle dominated by members of the Assad family's minority Alawite Shia community.
+He inherited a repressive political structure from his father Hafez al-Assad, with an inner circle dominated by members of the family's minority Alawite Shia community.

 MEDIA

-The Syrian uprising has left a fractured media environment, split between areas controlled by the government, Islamic State militants and other armed groups.
+Syria has a complex and changeable media landscape, split between pro-government outlets and those run by armed groups and the opposition.

-Scores of journalists and citizen journalists have been killed since the start of the revolt in 2011.
+More than 200 media workers been killed since the start of the revolt, says Reporters Without Borders.

-Syria was the world's deadliest country for journalists in 2014, says Reporters Without Borders.
-Islamic State jihadists "enforce an information dictatorship" in the areas they control.
+Social media are used by the government, the opposition and jihadist groups to deliver their messages.

 TIMELINE